qertis/request-json-rpc2/README.md

 # REQUEST JSON RPC2
 > Simplified JSON-RPC 2.0 CJS and ESM client

-## Super simple to use
+## Examples

-Request JSON-RPC 2 is designed to be the simplest way possible to make JSON-RPC 2 calls.
+Super simple to use request JSON-RPC 2 is designed to be the simplest way possible to make JSON-RPC 2 calls.

 ```javascript
 import requestJsonRpc2 from 'request-json-rpc2';